mir-diablo-ii-tools/SlashGaming-Diablo-II-Free-Classic-Menu/README.md

 This project supports nearly every version of Diablo II since 1.07 beta.
 The latest version of Diablo II that is supported is 1.14D.

+## System Requirements
+It requires only the MSVCRT.dll system library, which is included with Windows 95 OSR2.5.
+It can run on any system that can run the Windows version of Diablo II.

 ## Multiplayer Use
 This patch will work in any multiplayer setting, but using this patch in Battle.net will most likely get you banned.